Bash-it/bash-it/README.md

 There are a few bash it themes.
 If you've created your own custom prompts, I'd love it if you shared with everyone else!
 Just submit a Pull Request to me (revans).

-You can see the themes available [here](https://github.com/revans/bash-it/wiki/Themes)
+You can see the theme screenshots  [here](https://github.com/revans/bash-it/tree/master/theme-screenshots)

 ## Help out